int19h/jbomohi/dict/gugykruca/comments.md

 a start.
 On the other hand, as I said it may by foolish to try to catch all meaning of “international” at once.

+## 2013-12-01T19:19:38Z — gusnikantu (comment 834, on definition 16900, in reply to 828)

+Re: Perhaps let’s just start all over. xD

+Wuzzy wrote:
+> Oh boy, now things are becoming complicated.
+>
+> I find the following defininition very confusing:
+> “x1=g2=k1 is international in aspect x2=k3; x2=k3 is an intersection
+of
+> nations with participant x1=g2=k1.”
+> First of all: Why are there two alternations?
+Those two sentences seem to
+> be a bit far from each other.
+> The x2 could be an aspect or an intersection. “intersection” is a
+> no-brainer but why “aspect”? {kruca} does not say anything about
+> aspects. x1 could be  or a participant.
+That’s already
+> confusing to me.
+>

+An intersection of a plural number of sets can be regarded as an aspect.

+In the case of Olympics, some of "lo se gugde" belong to a set of participants of Olympics organized by a plural number of "lo gugde".
+Then, a participant of Olympics belongs to "lo'i se gugde be ro lo gugde" in the aspect of Olympics, though not in the aspect of family register.

+If you don't understand yet, recall the definition of {gugde}:
+$x_1$ ciste lo nu turni kei lu'i $x_2$ noi prenu ra'a $x_3$ noi tutra lu'u lo ka co'e as well as the definition of {turni} which can be vaguely interpreted:
+"governs/rules/is ruler/governor/sovereign/reigns over"

+On the basis of these definitions, a set of all participants of Olympics is an intersection of the countries organizing Olympics iff the intersection is formed on the basis of the aspect of Olympics.

+> I am not happy with this.
+If I understood set theory correctly,
+> “intersection” is only possible between two sets.
+> What the heck does an intersection between two /countries/ even _mean_?
+> Unless you meant two _sets of countries_ which you want to want to
+> intersect, the idea of “intersection of countries” is not meaningful
+> to me.
+>

+An "intersection" can be a binary operator, but not always used in this way.
+It takes more terms, even an infinite number of terms, just like a "product" Π can take many terms.

+Moreover, the idea of {gugykruca} is not "intersection of countries" but "intersection of su'o re lo'i se gugde".

+> Perhaps we should really work out what we /actually/ want to say when we
+> say the Lojban word for “international”.
+It does not make much sense
+> to me to first discuss the details if nobody knows what we’re actually
+> talking about. ;-)
+>
+> The first step would obviously to obtain the possible meanings of the word
+> “international”.
+>

+No. I don't need lujvo(s) that signify the same things as "international";
+I need rather a better English definition for {gugykruca} that conforms to the Lojbanic definition.
+The English definition for {gugykruca} needs some limitation to be a narrower sense than "international".

+> In English, the word “international” can mean many things:
+> 1) First, it can actually mean something which directly involves some
+> nations.
+Like “international affairs”, “international law”,
+> “international treaty” etc.
+> 2) Then there is a more vague interpretation where the word just describes
+> something which has /something/ do with multiple nations, but does not
+> involve any nation directly.
+Like in “international berbeque”.
+The
+> connections to nations is very vague, it just means there a visitors FROM
+> multiple nations.
+> 3) Then there is the horribly derived word “internationalization”,
+> shortened to “I18N”, from software development.
+It actually means that
+> a certain software is made translatable for different _languages_.
+This
+> doesn’t have anything to do with nations.
+> 4) There may be other meanings as well in the wild.
+> Annoyingly, the word “international” is often used interchangibly for
+> nations ({natmi}) AND countries ({gugde}) alike.
+Yet there’s no word
+> like “intercountrial”. ;-) (Or is there?
+Whatever …)
+> We should be careful to not fall into the same trap.
+> Anyways, none of 1) to 3) does involve some sort of intersection IMO.
+But
+> also no real union (as in set theory).
+> Unless you can present me ANY interpretation now which involves
+> intersections and countries SOMEHOW, the word “gugykruca” stays just
+> meaningless to me.
+>

+I have already explained it above.
+However, it would be meaningful to add some interpretation to your examples.

+1) {gugykruca} is applied as long as "affaires", "law", "treaty" etc. are gugykruca_2 and participants of them are gugykruca_1.
+If talking about those of union of contries, "cuntu be loi su'o re gugde" "flalu be fi lo su'o re gugde bei fu loi su'o re gugde" "{gugbinselnu'e}" are applied respectively.

+2) If the visitors are from different "lo gugde", {gugykruca} is applied, and the event of barbeque is gugykruca_2.
+If the visitors are from different races from the same contry, {gugykruca} is not applicable.
+Possibly "natkruca" is not applicable either, because a Lojbanic definition of {natmi} would not include anything associated with {turni};
+without {turni}, a participant cannot easily belong to every {natmi}.
+In this case, "me lo su'o re natmi" would be one of the possible translations of "international".

+3) {gugykruca} is not applied.
+For internationalization of language, "vanbi gi'e gunma lo so'i bangu" would be a basis of construction of lujvo.

+As I wrote in the Comment #4 (Thu Nov 14 22:06:16 2013), there are two words in Japanese that distinguish "international" and "intercountrial".
+The lack of the word is fault in English, and it does not imply that Lojban should have an interchangeable word between {natmi} and {gugde}, though it is possible with "nairjavgu'e".

+> We should of course NOT try to shoehorn meanings 1-3 and possibly even
+> more into one lujvo.
+In the current definition, well, it just seems like
+> that already happened.
+> Instead, we should look at concepts 1 to 3 and possibly others, look which
+> of them are actually meaningful and well-understood (and not some
+> wish-washy bullshit).
+>
+> 1) Okay, I have no problem with that one.
+> 2) I am not sure wheather we should include that interpretation into
+> Lojban.
+It is still to vague to me.
+> 3) Although the word is awful, the concept behind is clearly defined and
+> clearly deserves a Lojban word.
+> Your own comments are welcome.
+>
+> Based on the three concepts, I try to make new definitions:
+> 1)
+> - gugysi'u: “s1 (set of countries) do mutually s2.”
+> - natsi'u:  “n1 (set of nations) do mutually s2.”
+> (… perhaps be part of an international treaty, etc.; very general
+> concept)
+> - gugycu'u: “c1 is an organized activity involving countries n1
+> (ind./mass).”
+> - natcu'u:  “c1 is an organized activity involving nations n1
+> (ind./mass).”
+> (One could call this an “international affair” but I’d be careful.)
+> 2) Don’t know for sure, but it clearly should involve {ckaji}.
+> 3) Since this concept does not involve nations, it is quite out of scope
+> here.
+>
+> This still doesn’t catch _all_ meaning of “international” but it’s
+> a start.
+On the other hand, as I said it may by foolish to try to catch
+> all meaning of “international” at once.

+1) "-si'u" as tertau is not very easy to use according to the current definition, because simxu_1 should be a set (though I hope the definition will be changed to a mass some day, because actual use of simxu_1 as a mass is frequently seen in Lojban corpus).
+"gugycu'u" and "natcu'u" are not associated with plurality; too far from "international".

+2) I don't understand why it should involve {ckaji}.

+3) Agree, and all of 1) 2) 4) are out of scope for me.
+I only argue the validity of lujvo {gugykruca}, and I am not interested in creating full lujvo for English word "international".